chawezimiti/BLA/README.md

-If you have data on pH and crop yield collected over several farms in a non experimental survey (other factors not controlled), you can determine the largest expected yields for a given pH value, also called the boundary pH value. various methods to fit the boundary model including the `blbin()`, `BOLIDES()`, `blqr()` and `cbvn()`.
+If you have data on pH and crop yield collected over several farms in a non experimental survey (other factors not controlled), you can determine the largest expected yields for a given pH value, also called the boundary pH value. variousmethods to fit the boundary model including the `blbin()`, `BOLIDES()`, `blqr()` and `cbvn()`.
 The example below uses the `BOLIDES()` function: